SeldonIO/MLServer/docs/user-guide/deployment/kserve.md

 The `InferenceService` manifest gives you full control over the containers used to deploy your machine learning model.
-This can be leveraged to poing your deployment to the [custom MLServer image containing your custom logic](../../runtimes/custom).
+This can be leveraged to point your deployment to the [custom MLServer image containing your custom logic](../../runtimes/custom).
 For example, if we assume that our custom image has been tagged as `my-custom-server:0.1.0`, we could write an `InferenceService` manifest like